 Understanding the environment-to-epigenetic alterations driving ecosystem function and resilience under continuing climate change

-This project investigates the role of epigenetic processes in providing rapid intragenerational and transgenerational plasticity within an ecosystem severely threatened by climate change.
-I am assessing epigenetic patterns, and their connection to varying genotypes, demography, and physiological responses, in Diadema antillarum inhabiting coastal areas of Puerto Rico that naturally differ in their temperature regimes.
+This project investigates the role of epigenetic processes in providing plasticity within an ecosystem severely threatened by climate change.
+I am assessing epigenetic patterns, and their connection to varying genotypes, demography, and physiological responses, in Diadema antillarum inhabiting coastal areas of Puerto Rico.
 This work is funded through an NSF Postdoctoral Research Fellowship in Biology, Broadening Participation of Groups Under-represented in Biology.

 Coral reefs provide numerous ecosystem services.
 Within Caribbean coral reefs, the sea urchin Diadema antillarum plays a vital ecological role as an herbivore that feeds on macroalgae that can otherwise overgrow and outcompete the coral.
 In the early 1980s an extensive mass mortality event dramatically depleted populations of D. antillarum, leading to a shift from coral- to algae-dominated reefs.
-The recovery of these populations has remained slow.
-Continued climate change may disrupt recovery even futher with disasterous consequences for coral reefs.
+Unfortunately, similar mass mortalities of D. antillarum began being reported in February 2022 from the US Virgin Islands.
+Although the causative agent has yet to be identified, incidences of sick and dying D. antillarum have continued to spread throughout the Caribbean, reaching Puerto Rico by April.
+Affected urchins exhibit loss of movement, spines, and tissues followed by mortality.
+I am investigating the molecular, organismal, and ecological outcomes of this current die-off event.
+See the Diadema Response Network for more information about the mass mortality.

-Using Diadema antillarum, this project aims to investigate mechanisms underlying environment-to-epigenetic changes and their role in ecosystem function and resilience under continuing climate change.
+Using Diadema antillarum, this project aims to investigate mechanisms underlying environment-to-epigenetic changes and their role in ecosystem function and resilience.
 The project objectives include:

 Assembling a draft genome for D. antillarum